Tamaghnatech/CO2Emissions/README.md

 PRs are welcome.
 If you'd like to contribute new model variants or improve UI, drop an issue or contact me.

+```

 ---

-```

-Let me know if you want a version with GitHub-flavored Markdown rendered, or a `README_template.md` file auto-pushed to your repo from here.
-I can also help write the `Dockerfile` or fix the `requirements.txt` for smooth Streamlit deployment.

-Ready to roll? 🧠🔥
+✅ Let me know if you want this auto-committed to GitHub or rendered as a markdown preview.
+We can also generate a `Dockerfile`, fix the requirements for Streamlit Cloud, or even push this to Hugging Face Spaces if you want a zero-cost deployment option.
 ```